 1. I’ve translated this fairly woodenly, which means that it is awkward and needs some refining for a final translation.
 One translation challenge is how to begin the verse.
-One possibility is to begin with the imperfect verb ἦν and the perfect participle ἑστὼς, which describe Jesus vis-à-vis the lake.
+One possibility is to begin with the imperfect verb ἦν (to be) and the perfect participle ἑστὼς (to place), which describe Jesus vis-à-vis the lake.
 The NRSV begins this verse, “Once while Jesus was standing beside the lake ....”
-The KJV, on the other hand, begins with the verb Ἐγένετο, which it translates quite often as “It came to pass.”
+The KJV, on the other hand, begins with the verb Ἐγένετο (to become), which it translates quite often as “It came to pass.”
 And then there is the postpositive conjunction δὲ, used throughout this pericope in various ways. [“Postpositive” means that it is often in the second position but is translated in the first position.
-So, even though it rarely begins a sentence in Greek, appearing as the second word, it is usually translated as the first word in English.] δὲ could be translated “Then,” “But,” or “And” as a way of connecting this story to the previous story.
-That would be quite a contrast to the NRSV’s “Once ...” which makes the timing of this story random.
-I typically translate as “yet,” in order to keep it more neutral than ‘and’ or ‘but.’
+So, even though it usually appears as the second word in Greek, it is usually translated as the first word in English.] δὲ could be translated “Then,” “But,” or “And” as a way of connecting or contrasting a thought to a previous thought.
+The connection is lost in the NRSV’s choice of “Once ...” which makes the timing of this story random.
+I typically translate δὲ as “yet” in the rough translation, in order to keep it more neutral than ‘and’ or ‘but.’

 2. Additionally, the only noun in the nominative case here is αὐτὸς (he).
-It appears quite late in the sentence and corresponds with ἦν (was).
-The verbs ἐπικεῖσθαιand ἀκούεινare in the infinitive mood, so “to press” and “to hear.”
-And τὸν ὄχλον(the crowd) is in the accusative case, which would normally be the object of a verb.
-Since Luke is often said to use excellent Greek, these translations problems are a better indicator of my own rudimentary abilities, rather than any kind of confusion in the text itself.
+The nominative case usually indicates the subject of the sentence.
+In this verse, it appears quite late and corresponds with the 3rd person singular ἦν (was).
+The verbs ἐπικεῖσθαι and ἀκούειν are in the infinitive mood, so “to press” and “to hear.”
+And τὸν ὄχλον (the crowd) is in the accusative case, which would normally be the object of a verb.
+Luke's complex and excellent Greek is challenging for those of us with rudimentary skills.

 2 καὶ εἶδεν δύο πλοῖα ἑστῶτα παρὰ τὴν λίμνην: οἱ δὲ ἁλιεῖς ἀπ' αὐτῶν